-Cleary Bros will notify the Department and BCD immediately on becoming aware of an incident, or within 7 days of becoming aware of a non-compliance.
-Cleary Bros will also report any non-compliance of a condition of approval 2020-8871 or a commitment under the Biodiversity Management Plan to the Commonwealth Minister.
-The notification will identify the location and nature of the incident of non-compliance, and the reasons for the non-compliance (where applicable).
+Cleary Bros will notify the Department and BCD immediately on becoming aware of an incident, or within 7 days of becoming aware of a non-compliance with the requirements of SSD10369.
+Cleary Bros will also report any non-compliance of a condition of approval 2020-8871 or a commitment under the Biodiversity Management Plan to the Commonwealth Minister within 2 business days of becoming aware of the event.
+The notification will identify the development application number and name, location, date/time, and nature of the incident or non-compliance, and, in relation to any non-compliance, the consent condition which may have been breached, why it may not comply with the condition, and the reasons for the non-compliance.